DHTMLX/docs-todolist/docs/api/methods/assignuser_method.md

 ### Parameters

 - `id` - (required) the id of the task
-- `userId` - (required) the id of the user to be assigned to the task
+- `userId` - (required) the id of the person to be assigned to the task

 ### Example